bristol-d/bbquiz/README.md

 ```

 This puts the formula inline in the rendered output, so you get "Consider the formula ..." all on one line.
 If you want the formula to stand on its own, include an empty line _before_ the first `$` sign.
 This causes a paragraph break in markdown (same rule as in Tex' paragraph mode), and as long as there are no empty lines between the opening and closing `$` sign, the formula will become a paragraph of its own in the output.

+TeX is by default compiled as follows:

+    \documentclass[varwidth]{standalone} % makes the bounding box exactly as big as it needs to be
+    % START PREAMBLE
+    \usepackage{amsmath}
+    \usepackage{amsfonts}
+    % END PREAMBLE
+    \begin{document}
+    % YOUR TEXT HERE
+    \end{document}

+The code you write in the `$ ... $` tag is inserted in the _your text here_ line.
+If you wish, before the first pool you can use the `.preamble` command to declare a custom preamble which replaces the lines from _start preamble_ to _end preamble_, for example to declare your own macros or include further packages.
+Note that this replaces, not extends, the default one so you have to redeclare amsmath/amsfonts in your own preamble if you want to use them.

+The TeX cache maintained by this program stores images based on the hash of the entire document sent to TeX, so you can edit your preamble as you like and you do not have to worry about an old version of a cached file being included by accident.